 The next morning, remove lid and give oats a big stir.
-If they seem too thick you can add a little more almond milk.
+If they seem too thick you can add a little more milk to loosen the mixture.
 Top with your favorite toppings and enjoy.
 You can eat the oats straight from the jar or pour into a bowl.

 Nutrition information does not include toppings.

 Serving Size:1 serving